By Jerry Wilkinson

 This is what Captain Cliff Carpenter of Tavernier did.
 He had a circular tank ten feet across and ten feet high with a two by four supported roof and the ends covered with screen to keep out the vermin.
 About twice a year he would pour in about half of a condensed milk can of kerosene to put a thin film of oil on top of the water.
 This shut off the oxygen supply to organisms trying to breed in the water.

 Cliff also had a shallow-brackish water well with a hand pitcher pump to manually fill the toilet and this saved precious fresh water.
 Later, he put in a second tank to store the brackish water.
 Variations of this scenario were repeated throughout the Keys.
+We are presenty (2014) restoring the last known wooden brackish water cistern at the Beauregard Albury house in the center lane of US-1 at MM 92.5.
+The wooden cistern is seven feet in diameter and sets on a concrete pier along side the usual concrete water off-the-roof cistern.

 There were years when it was a long time between rains.
 In Tavernier H. S. McKenzie put in a storage tank behind the drug store (Copper Kettle restaurant in 1998) and hauled water from Homestead.
 He had a tanker truck that could haul 1,000 gallons.
 Henry Flagler had hauled in millions of gallons of water for his railroad crews and concrete.
 The railroad also hauled large tank cars of water when needed.
 It should be pointed out that today there are still homes in the Keys that use only cisterns for fresh water.